+Hey!
 I’m a London-based health journalist and editor with over a decade of experience.
 Currently, I work as Head of Features at New Scientist; previously I was Health + Wellness Director at Women’s and Men’s Health magazines.
+I’m obsessed with mind, consciousness and why we do things we do.

-Writing-wise, I’ve investigated the rise of psychedelic medicine targeting women, the latest science of advanced meditation, how spending six days in silence helped me to understand grief and why the ketamine therapy bubble burst.
+Writing-wise, I’ve investigated the rise of psychedelic medicine targeting women, the real scientific insights from Bryan Johnson’s immortality quest, the latest science of advanced meditation, why you’re probably not an introvert or an extrovert and how the ketamine therapy bubble burst.

-I’m regularly featured in media as an authority on women’s health, including on Jane Garvey and Fi Glover’s Times Radio show, and am active in the climate movement, as an organiser with grassroots group Fossil Free London.
+I’m regularly featured in media as an authority on women’s health, including on Jane Garvey and Fi Glover’s Times Radio show.

 Photo credit: Tom Trevatt